2016 Ford Focus Buyer's Guide

-With head-turning style and driver-pleasing dynamics, the latest Focus has been an attention-grabber since its introduction for the 2012 model year.
+With head-turning style and driver-pleasing dynamics, the Focus continues to be an attention-grabber.
 Created in England under the worldwide One Ford development plan, the U.S. Focus differs only slightly from the European versions in terms of suspension tuning and general performance, yielding brisk responses and a distinctly athletic feel.
-Sedan versions are propelled by a 160-hp 2.0-liter 4-cylinder, although other powertrains are available in the Focus 5-door hatchback.
+Sedan versions are propelled by either a 160-hp 2.0-liter 4-cylinder or a 1.0-liter fuel-sipping EcoBoost, and even more powertrains are available in the Focus 5-door hatchback.
 The distinctive exterior styling is corroborated by spiffy appointments within the driver-centric interior, enhanced by supportive front bucket seats.
-Although Ford's switch-free, knobless MyTouch secondary control system continues to play to the sound of one hand clapping, its other virtues continue to keep it near the top of the compact sales charts.
+The Ford Focus is notably smaller inside than many of its competitors, and among the category's pricier entries.

 Build and Price